 H3 - Conclusion —

 When you choose a title for your article make sure that your title is related to the goal of the tutorial.
 The reader should conclude what you are going to tell when reading the title.

 For example, if your tutorial is about installing an SSL certificate your goal is likely to secure a safe connection.
 A title that includes the goal such as “How to secure your server with Let’s Encrypt SSL” says so much more to the reader.

-The purpose of the prerequisites is to explain what information the reader should have before they follow the tutorial.
+The purpose of the prerequisites is to explain what information the reader should have before they follow this writing guidelines tutorial.
 You should provide the reader a bulleted list with all the necessary things to check.